dipta10/tts-reader/README.md

   -l SENTENCE_SILENCE, --sentence_silence SENTENCE_SILENCE
                         Seconds of silence after each sentence.
 Passed to piper
-  -f, --full_selection, --no-full_selection
+  -o, --one_sentence, --no-one_sentence
-                        Process the whole selectation at a time instead of chunking and reading by individual sentences -w, --wayland, --no-wayland
+                        Process one sentence at a time, instead of the default whole selection
+  -w, --wayland, --no-wayland
                         Assume running under Wayland -m MODEL, --model MODEL